Roop Ki Rani Choron Ka Raja: Plot

-Now he reveals his true identity to Seema, and the two pair up.
-Meanwhile, Ravi too gets an inkling that Jugran is planning something big with help of Simmi and Romeo.
+He reveals his true identity to Seema, and the two pair up.
+Meanwhile, Ravi too gets an inkling that Jugran is planning something big with the help of Simmi and Romeo.
 Ravi and Romeo run into each other, only to learn that they are brothers.
 After many twists and turns, Simmi and Romeo finally succeed in turning over the loot to Jugran.
-After they do this, he binds and gags them after telling Simmi the truth, leaving the pair to die by falling into a container of boiling acid.
+After this, he binds and gags them after telling Simmi the truth, leaving the pair to die by falling into a container of boiling acid.
 They are saved by Romeo's pet pigeon.

 Romeo and Simmi escape, but they get separated from each other.
 Romeo runs into Ravi, whereupon the latter tries to arrest him.
 After Romeo tells him the truth, an enraged Ravi reveals to Ramesh that Jugran killed their father too.
 Ramesh escapes and rejoins Simmi.
 When he sees "Manmohan" on TV, Ramesh tells Seema that Manmohan and Jugran are the same person.
 Meanwhile, Ravi gets a tip-off, upon which he turns up at a party almost simultaneously with Ramesh and Seema.
-Ramesh reveals that when his pigeon perched on Jugran's left hand it left claw marks, just as seen on Manmohan's left hand.
+Ramesh reveals that when his pigeon perched on Jugran's left hand, it left claw marks, just as seen on Manmohan's left hand.
 Therefore, Manmohan and Jugran are same person.

 Ravi scoffs at the claim and tells them that Manmohan's fingerprints are available and it won't be difficult to find out that Manmohan and Jugran are indeed two different people.
 Seeing that his charade is about to come to an abrupt end, Jugran tries to run away.
 It is revealed that Ramesh had given the tip-off about Jugran to Ravi.
-Jugran succeeds in escaping, while his men try to kill Ravi, Ramesh and Seema.
+Jugran succeeds in escaping, while his men try to kill Ravi, Ramesh, and Seema.
 The three manage to fight their way to Jugran, who himself tries to shoot them.
-The trio quickly retaliate, killing him on spot.
+The trio quickly retaliates, killing him on spot.